Timberborn: How to Use the Fill Valve – Water Control Guide

 What the Fill Valve actually does

-Current community-tested explanations are fairly consistent on the core behavior: the fill valve regulates downstream depth, not the height of water sitting exactly at the structure edge.
-That is why it feels different from a floodgate.
-A floodgate controls the height threshold at its own block edge.
-A fill valve cares about whether the connected downstream side has reached the level you set.
+The Fill Valve regulates downstream depth, not the height of water sitting at the structure edge.
+That single fact is why it behaves nothing like a floodgate.
+A floodgate controls the height threshold at its own block.
+A Fill Valve checks whether the connected downstream side has reached the level you set, then opens or closes to hit that target.

 When you get it and why it is not an early-game tool

-• Build it once your colony can spare planks and metal blocks without slowing core expansion.
+• Build it once you can spare planks and metal blocks without slowing core expansion.

 • Use it when you have two connected water bodies with different desired levels.